siege2000/site/README.md

 fortune.js - function to return a random quote from an array - to show dynamic html creation handlers.js - handles routing to pages

+## views

+main.handlebars - added links to bootstrap to improve appearance of the pages